mui/material-ui/docs/data/material/guides/interoperability/interoperability.md

 ### Usage

-Now it's all set up and you can start using Tailwind CSS on the MUI components!
+Now it's all set up and you can start using Tailwind CSS on the Material UI components!

 {{"demo": "StyledComponents.js", "hideToolbar": true}}